ryan-lab-duke/gds-applications-site/book/_build/html/_sources/course-info/general-info.md

 ## Grading

 * **Lab assignments (45%)**: Turn in assignments on Canvas and GitHub (see instructions in Lab #1).
-Lab assignments are due by the end of the week (i.e. Friday 11:59 pm).
+Lab assignments are due by the end of the week (i.e. Wednesday 11:59 pm).
 Late assignments will be penalized 5% per day late.
 Assignments will not be accepted after seven days past the submission deadline.

 ```{note}
 Please let the instructors know before the deadline if you anticipate a late submission - we may be able to provide an extension.